Siemens-Healthineers/K2s/addons/security/README.md

   and deleting the settings for your site.

-## Guiding principle
+## Guiding principale

 The guiding principle is to provide security as an inherent property of the infrastructure, rather than an optional add-on implemented per application.
-By deploying components that transparently handle authentication and authorization (Keycloak, OAuth2 Proxy), service mesh encryption (Linkerd for enhanced mode), and leveraging ingress-level TLS (cert-manager via ingress addons), we abstract away the underlying complexity for application developers.
-This allows us to move towards a 'secure by default' environment, where essential security mechanisms are automatically applied to workloads simply by deploying them onto the protected infrastructure, without requiring explicit security code within the application itself.
+By deploying components that transparently handle TLS encryption (cert-manager, service mesh), manage identities and tokens (Keycloak), and mediate access (service mesh, API gateways), we abstract away the underlying complexity for application developers.
+This allows us to move towards a 'secure by default' environment, where essential security mechanisms are automatically applied to workloads simply by deploying them onto the meshed or protected infrastructure, without requiring explicit security code within the application itself.